The perfect guide for all the best things to do in Auckland, New Zealand!

 The Auckland Harbour Bridge was the last of its style to be built; a span suspension bridge with 3000 berths and the tallest in the whole of the Southern Hemisphere.

 Jumpers have the option to stay dry and avoid being dunked, or pungle into the Waimata Harbour below for the full effect.

 The knowledgeable and experienced staffers of AJ Hackett will equip you with everything you need to know and brief you on the safety of the bungee jump before letting you take the dive of a lifetime from 40 meters above the harbour.

-You’ll be gifted with spectacular views and being able to experience this Auckland attraction better than anyone who just looks at the bridge.
+You’ll be gifted with spectacular views and be able to experience this Auckland attraction better than anyone who just looks at the bridge.

 READ MORE: Check out our guide to trekking in New Zealand!